Vettabase/ansible-role-linux-for-postgresql/README.md

 Supporting Servers: **Debian** /  **Ubuntu**

-There are two main tasks for the optimize_linux role namely:
+There are two main tasks for the linux-for-postgresql role namely:

 - `kernel-linux.yml` task